Bricktech2000/dotfiles/README.md

 ln -s ~/.nixos/ /etc/nixos # on NixOS
 ```

 If you are not using NixOS, additional configuration may be required.
-If anything behaves incorrectly, it is recommended to read over the [.nixos](./.nixos) configuration files and run equivalent commands manually.
+If anything behaves incorrectly, read over the [.nixos](.nixos/) configuration files and run equivalent commands manually.

 ## Inspiration